 Project Manager in Jinja

-Aidah was working in 2009 in an Aids information center where she met Stella.
-Aidah introduced Stella to Susan, and was the initial contact between both ladies, until Susan became independent.
-Aidah runs now our projects in Jinja, in one of the poorest areas called Danida.
-Aidah her family was born there, but Aidah was able to escape poverty and go to school as a child.
-Now she has the deep urge to help others in need, who were less fortunate then herself.
-Aidah is married to David Wafula, who used to work at the same organization in 2009 where she met Stella.
+In 2009, Aidah was working in an AIDS information center where she met Stella.
+Aidah introduced Stella to Susan, and was the initial contact between both ladies, until Susan became fluent in English.
+Aidah now runs our projects in Jinja, in one of the poorest areas called Danida.
+Aidah and her family were born there, but Aidah was able to escape poverty and go to school as a child.
+Now she has a deep urge to help others in need, who were less fortunate then herself.
+Aidah is married to David Wafula, who used to work at the same organization AIDS center where she met Stella.
 David helps Aidah with a lot of her work on the ground, to make sure that everything runs smoothly.
-Aidah also loves making jewellery, and making clothes out of African Fabrics.
-Aidah loves her four children and she loves to sing and dance.
+Aidah also loves making jewellery, and making clothes out of African fabrics.
+Aidah loves her four children, as well as singing and dancing.

 Staff / Volunteers in Uganda

 Without these wonderful people on the ground we would not be able to manage all our projects and kids!